-• If the parent or guardian refuses medical care or transport, clinician SHALL contact a Pediatric Base Station physician
+• If the parent or guardian refuses medical care or transport, clinician SHALL consult with a Pediatric Base Station physician

-• Most patients will appear stable upon assessment.
+Most patients will appear stable upon assessment.
 However, this episode may be a sign of serious underlying illness or injury.
 All suspected ALTE/BRUE patients should be transported for further medical evaluation.
+4.6